olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 3. Look at the statistics printed in your `qml_basics-<JOB_ID>.out` file after the job completes to see the job stats and output.

-4. Compare and determine which number of GPUs (tasks) is optimal for the code on 1 node.
+4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code on 1 node.
+Which configuration leads to the smallest speed to accuracy ratio?

-5. Figure out why the most optimal number of GPUs per node is less than 8 (spoiler)
+5. Optional bonus fun: Try changing `n_qubits` in `qml.py` to see what happens! (stay within 1-10 qubits).

 ## Additional Resources